 We fully recognize the urgent need to resolve various social issues, such as environmental problems and external diseconomies, that threaten development of a sustainable society.
 With this in mind, we have identified four themes with which we can respond effectively to these issues, and we have established specific objectives for the near future (2030) and the next generation (2050).
-Achieving these objectives is our mission and our responsibility.
-We will set up innovation teams for each of the four themes and promote cross-Group efforts.
-All Group employees will work together to reduce environmental impacts across the store network-consisting of more than 22,000 stores in Japan (as of February 28, 2019)-and its entire supply chain to maintain a rich global environment for future generations.
+Achieving these objectives is our CHALLENGE 2050.
+Guided by the declaration, we will work together with customers, business partners and all other stakeholders to help create a rich and sustainable society.